Eucharist: ‘just a symbol’ or what exactly?

 How Judaeo-Christian symbolism is different

-In place of symbol, we consistently find something else: namely, a range of expressions seeking to render in English the sense of the Greek word anamnesis (from which you will remember this whole section of the prayer is named).
-These include ‘memorial’, ‘remembrance’, ‘memory’.
-The term anamnesis (or its equivalents) constitutes, in most versions of the prayer, the hinge between the ‘words of institution’ and the section named after this term, ‘the anamnesis’.
-The words of Christ, as repeated in the prayer, conclude: ‘Do this (=poieite touto) for (=eis) the memorial (=ten anamnesin) of me (emen)’.
-The prayer continues: ‘Wherefore we, mindful (memnemenoi – cognate with anamnesis) of his death and resurrection, offer you this bread and this cup, giving thanks to you that you deemed us worthy to stand before you and to serve you as priests.’
+Instead, we find a range of expressions all of which seek to render in English the sense of the Greek word anamnesis (from which you will remember this whole section of the prayer is named), notably, ‘memorial’, ‘remembrance’, ‘memory’.
+It is the word anamnesis itself that forms the hinge between the two sections – the words of institution and the anamnesis.
+For example, in the ancient anaphora of Hippolytus, the words of Christ: ‘Do this (=poieite touto) for (=eis) the memorial (=ten anamnesin) of me (emen)’, are taken up and reapplied to the current ritual action in the word ‘remembering’ or ‘mindful of’ (memnemenoi): ‘Wherefore we, mindful (memnemenoi – cognate with anamnesis) of his death and resurrection, offer you this bread and this cup, giving thanks to you that you deemed us worthy to stand before you and to serve you as priests.’

-At first sight, this self-definition of the eucharistic rite as an act of commemoration seems reassuring.
+At first sight, this self-definition of the eucharistic rite as one of commemoration appears to make everything clear.
 We all know what is involved in commemorating something.
-We think of the gravestone that recalls the memory of the departed, or the local war memorial with its associated armistice day solemnities commemorating the victims of the world wars.
+We think of the gravestone that recalls the memory of the departed, or the local war memorial with its associated armistice day solemnities ‘commemorating’ the victims of the world wars.

 What we nowadays understand by “symbol” is a thing which is not that which it represents; at that time “symbol” denoted a thing which in some kind of way really is what it signifies’.
 The ‘symbol’ manifests the secret reality.